crazystorm720/mandelbrot_set_generation/README.md

 ## Usage

-The main script orchestrates the execution of both the non-vectorized and vectorized scripts.
+The main script orchestrates the execution of both the non-vector

+ized and vectorized scripts.
 It captures the execution times, generates the Mandelbrot set images, and compiles a Markdown report (`analysis.md`) containing the results and performance comparison.

 ## Scripts Overview